 In one airdrop fraud, consumers were offered five times as much RARI cryptocurrency if they sent 200–25,000 RARI on a phony Rarible website.
 In the end, the con artist simply kept the cryptocurrency and never sent anything back.

-Con artists would create fake social media accounts and connect spam websites to persuade clients to purchase fake NFTs.
-These profiles frequently copied actual artists.
+Con artists often create fake social media accounts and spam websites to persuade clients to purchase fake NFTs.
+These profiles frequently copy actual artists, maliciously profiting off stolen designs.

-Other criminals make false accounts for tech support.
-The scammer may send messages requesting account details to assist the victim before stealing their login information.
+Other scammers make false accounts for tech support.
+The scammer may send messages requesting account details to assist the victim before stealthily stealing their login information.

 According to statistics from the cybersecurity firm BrandShield, the top celebrities whose likenesses were exploited for phony NFTs include Tom Brady, Mike Tyson, and Kim Kardashian.

-When a gang purchases a large number of cryptocurrencies to increase demand and drive up prices, it is known as a pump-and-dump fraud.
+When an organized criminal group purchases a large number of cryptocurrencies to increase demand and drive up prices, it is known as a pump-and-dump fraud.
 When the value increases, the scam artist sells the assets and takes their money, leaving other individuals out of pocket.

 One example of a pump and dump was when influencers for the video game team FaZe Clan promoted the new cryptocurrency Save the Children.
-Fans invested money in the coin, but almost immediately, its value fell.
+Fans invested money in the coin, but almost immediately, its value fell, This meant people invested a lot into what was essentially nothing.

-Theft of intellectual property is a practice, and fraudulent NFTs are sold on reliable websites.
-The victims frequently discover too late that the phony or stolen NFT has no value after they have already paid for it.
+Theft of intellectual property is an unfortunately widespread practice, and fraudulent NFTs are often sold on reliable websites.
+The victims frequently discover too late that the phony or stolen NFT has no value after paying for it.

-One hacker named Monsieur Personne created replicas of the well-known Beeple NFT, “Everydays: The First 5000 Days,” which peaked with a bidding of $200.
-This was in major contrast to the original, which sold for $69 million,
+One hacker named Monsieur Personne created replicas of the well-known Beeple NFT, “Everydays: The First 5000 Days,” which peaked with bidding of $200.
+This was in major contrast to the original, which sold for $69 million.

 Bidding scams occur when a fraudster places the highest bid on an NFT, but when it’s time to pay, they substitute a lesser-value coin.
 While selling your NFT, always check the cryptocurrency the top bidder uses before accepting.